-- 7.47 There will be circumstances across the Island where existing settlements and villages could accommodate additional housing without having an impact on the character of the area.
-Such sites may be designated in neighbourhood plans. - 7.48 Infill sites are a small gap in a row of houses or an otherwise built-up frontage.
+7.52 There will be circumstances across the Island where existing settlements and villages could accommodate additional housing without having an impact on the character of the area.
+Such sites may be designated in neighbourhood plans.

+- 7.53 Infill sites are a small gap in a row of houses or an otherwise built-up frontage.
 Such sites should have a proper means of access, adequate parking and not have a detrimental effect on the amenities of adjoining residential properties in terms of loss of light, loss of privacy or disturbance.

-- 7.49 In smaller housing areas it can help support the sustainability of the settlement to allow for small increases within the existing built up area.
-As such it is considered appropriate to see these areas bought forward for housing, providing they do not impact on the spatial characteristic of the area. - 7.50 Any proposal for infill development must respect the character of properties in the immediate area in terms of height, scale, mass, design, appearance and materials.
-The nature of these developments is generally between one to three units and as such could also present good opportunities for self-build or smaller local builders.
+Such gaps should not include agricultural land and it is expected that a small gap will infill the curtilage of existing buildings to either side. - 7.54 In smaller housing areas it can help support the sustainability of the settlement to allow for small increases within the existing built up area.
+As such it is considered appropriate to see these areas bought forward for housing, providing they do not impact on the spatial characteristic of the area and meet a specific local need that has been identified. - 7.55 Any proposal for infill development must respect the character of properties in the immediate area in terms of height, scale, mass, design, appearance and materials.
+The nature of these developments is expected to be at a scale of a maximum of one to three units and as such could also present good opportunities for self-build or smaller local builders.